Comedy Action Reel for Amazon MGM Studios

 C’mon Dylan!

 These cues are a mix of Mike Andrews’ themes and original material of mine.
-They were recorded with the Hollywood Studio Orchestra on the Warner Brothers scoring stage.

 get smart poster.jpg